nickcanz/docs/docs/guides/quickstart.md

         with DELIMITER E'\t'"
     ```

-    These commands load 5159701 rows into `title_basics` and 1246402 rows into `title_ratings`.
+    These commands will take a few minutes, as they load 5159701 rows into `title_basics` and 1246402 rows into `title_ratings`.

-4. Open the `psql` shell and get a sense of the data in each table:
+6. Open the `psql` shell and get a sense of the data in each table:

     ``` sh
     PGPASSWORD=readyset psql \
-    --host=127.0.0.1 \
+    --host=host.docker.internal \
     --port=5432 \
     --username=postgres \
     --dbname=imdb